IgorMundstein/WinMemoryCleaner/README.md

 ### Memory Areas

-- `Combined Page List` Flushes the blocks from the combined page list effectively only when page combining is enabled
+- `Combined page list` Flushes the blocks from the combined page list effectively only when page combining is enabled
+- `Modified file cache` Flushes volume file cache to disk
-- `Modified Page List` Flushes memory from the modified page list, writing unsaved data to disk and moving the pages to the standby list
+- `Modified page list` Flushes memory from the modified page list, writing unsaved data to disk and moving the pages to the standby list
-- `Processes Working Set` Removes memory from all user-mode and system working sets and moves it to the standby or modified page lists
+- `Registry cache` Flushes registry hives.
+A hive is a logical group of keys, subkeys, and values in the registry that has a set of supporting files loaded into memory when the operating system is started or a user logs in
-- `Standby List` Flushes pages from all standby lists to the free list
+- `Standby list` Flushes pages from all standby lists to the free list
-- `Standby List (Low Priority)` Flushes pages from the lowest-priority standby list to the free list
+- `Standby list (low priority)` Flushes pages from the lowest-priority standby list to the free list
-- `System Working Set` Removes memory from the system cache working set
+- `System file cache` Flushes memory from the system file cache
+- `Working set` Removes memory from all user-mode and system working sets and moves it to the standby or modified page lists

 ### Multi-Language